-(Added by Local Law No. 17-1999, effective January 1, 2000).
+(Added by Local Law No. 17-1999, in effect January 1, 2000).

-§ 300-C. [Use of Funds by Departments]5
+§ 300-C. [Use of Funds by Departments]7

-1. Purpose

-- a.
+- 1. Purpose - a.
 The County Legislature hereby finds that it must exercise fiscal oversight of the budget which it adopts.
 In order to monitor expenditures by department, a mechanism must be established to require departments to request additional funding from the Legislature. - b.
-This Law will provide the Legislature with oversight over the use of appropriations heretofore authorized by the County Legislature through the use of budgeted discretionary reserve accounts and through the use of quarterly appropriations and allotments.

-2. Establishment of new Object Classes of Appropriation

-- a.
-In addition to the requirements of section 302 of the County Government Law of Nassau County, the county budget and Annual Budget Ordinance shall contain the following enumerated Object Classes of Appropriation:

-- (1) AA(1) Salaries, Wages & Fees 1st Quarter

-- (2) AA(2) Salaries, Wages & Fees 2nd Quarter

-- (3) AA(3) Salaries, Wages & Fees 3rd Quarter

-- (4) AA(4) Salaries, Wages & Fees 4th Quarter

-- (5) AB(1) Fringe Benefits 1st Quarter

-- (6) AB(2) Fringe Benefits 2nd Quarter

-- (7) AB(3) Fringe Benefits 3rd Quarter

-- (8) AB(4) Fringe Benefits 4th Quarter

-- (9) BB(1) Equipment 1st Quarter

-- (10) BB(2) Equipment 2nd Quarter
+This Law will provide the Legislature with oversight over the use of appropriations heretofore authorized by the County Legislature through the use of budgeted discretionary reserve accounts and through the use of quarterly appropriations and allotments. - 2.
+Establishment of new Object Classes of Appropriation - a.
+In addition to the requirements of section 302 of the County Government Law of Nassau County, the county budget and Annual Budget Ordinance shall contain the following enumerated Object Classes of Appropriation: - (1)AA(1) Salaries, Wages & Fees 1st Quarter - AA(2) Salaries, Wages & Fees 2nd Quarter (2) - (3) AA(3) Salaries, Wages & Fees 3rd Quarter - (4) AA(4) Salaries, Wages & Fees 4th Quarter - AB(1) Fringe Benefits 1st Ouarter (5) - AB(2) Fringe Benefits 2nd Quarter (6) - (7)AB(3) Fringe Benefits 3rd Quarter - AB(4) Fringe Benefits 4th Quarter (8) - (9) BB(1) Equipment 1st Quarter - (10)BB(2) Equipment 2nd Quarter - BB(3) Equipment 3rd Quarter (11)

-5 Editor's note: No title for §300-C was included in the Local Law adopting §300-C. Title supplied for convenience.
+7 No title for §300-C was included in the Local Law adopting §300-C. Title supplied for convenience.